 Does it cost?

 Yes, initially.
 However, automated shading has been developing in recent times.
 Simple, cost effective motors, cabling methods and control options have made intelligent shading a much more considered, viable option for buildings.
 A dynamic shading solution reduces energy consumption by reducing the requirements for artificial light, heating and cooling of a building.
 In short, automated shading reduces operational costs and saves money.

-Automated shading is recognised by such building codes, criteria and standards such as PART L, LEED V4, THE WELL Standard, EPBD Directive and can often increase a buildings sustainability credentials.
+Automated shading is recognised by building codes, criteria and standards such as PART L, LEED V4, THE WELL Standard, EPBD Directive and can often increase a building’s sustainability credentials.

-With an ever-increasing demand for intelligent building solutions, automated shading requirements is growing.
-It is a win – win for occupant health, well-being, productivity whilst providing developers and building owners with a desirable space with reduced operational costs.
+With an ever-increasing demand for intelligent building solutions, automated shading requirements are growing.
+It is a win–win for occupant health, well-being and productivity, whilst providing developers and building owners with a desirable space along with reduced operational costs.

 If you would like to find out how your projects could benefit from automated shading, contact our expert Ben Vowles email@example.com